jd-fillmore/infused/posts/10-of-the-best-seo-strategies-for-2021.md

 &nbsp;

 There's a few clients that have come to me in the past, wherein they are not seeing any sort of increasing in their SEO rankings.
-One of the 200 ranking factors that Google takes into account in order to rank a website, is that of producing <a href="https://moz.com/blog/google-fresh-factor-new" target="_blank" rel="noopener noreferrer">high quality, fresh, in-depth content</a>.
+One of the 200 ranking factors that Google takes into account in order to rank a website, is that of producing <a href="https://moz.com/blog/google-fresh-factor-new" target="_blank" rel="noreferrer" rel="noopener noreferrer">high quality, fresh, in-depth content</a>.

 Keyword: <strong>in-depth.</strong>